 Typical French Quarter wrought iron balconies in preparation for Mardi Gras.

 Located in the Marigny neighborhood, Frenchmen Street is the place to stay to be close to the action of Mardi Gras and next to some of New Orleans’ best nightclubs, shopping, and dining.
 Just outside of the French Quarter, Frenchmen Street is close to the center of everything.
-With plenty of private house rentals, bed and breakfasts, guest houses, and hotels, finding a place to unwind after a busy day and night of celebrating is easy.
+With plenty of private house rentals, bed and breakfasts, villas, and condos, finding a place to unwind after a busy day and night of celebrating is easy.

 Stay in the Central Business District